Dhanvantree

 How do Gilt Funds Work?

-Gilt funds operate by pooling funds from investors to primarily invest in government securities issued by central or state governments.
-These funds construct diversified portfolios comprising sovereign bonds and treasury bills, backed by a sovereign guarantee, ensuring minimal credit risk.
-Gilt funds target stable returns primarily through interest income from government securities, which are sensitive to interest rate fluctuations.
-While they offer safety and liquidity, investors may trade potential higher returns for stability.
-Tax advantages, particularly for long-term investments, increase their attractiveness, rendering them suitable for risk-averse investors aiming for consistent income and capital preservation over the long term.
+Gilt funds pool investors’ funds to invest primarily in government securities issued by central or state governments.
+These funds construct diversified portfolios comprising sovereign bonds and treasury bills, ensuring minimal credit risk.
+Gilt funds aim for stable returns through interest income from government securities, sensitive to interest rate fluctuations.
+They offer safety and liquidity but may trade higher returns for stability.
+Tax advantages, especially for long-term investments, make them attractive to risk-averse investors seeking consistent income and capital preservation.

 Features of Gilt Funds

-- Low Default Risk: Government securities have minimal default risk, providing investors with assurance regarding the safety of their invested capital.
+• Low Default Risk: Government securities have minimal default risk.

-- Tax Efficiency: Long-term investments in gilt funds offer tax benefits, with gains taxed at the investor’s applicable income tax rate, and indexation benefits available for inflationary gains.
+• Tax Efficiency: Long-term investments offer tax benefits and indexation benefits for inflationary gains.

 Risks and Returns